 Angling at Creeve Lough

-Creeve is the sister lake of Brantry and is situated south of the Aughnacloy-Benburb road.
-A hardcore path surrounds the lake and gives easy access to the fishing stands.
-The background of trees shades the lake and car parks.
+Creeve is the sister lake of Brantry and is south of the Aughnacloy-Benburb road.
+The background of trees shade the lake and car parks.

 Key information about Creeve Lough